Welcome to our ranking of the 50 best university nursing schools.

 New York New, York

 New York University’s College of Nursing is one of the oldest and most cherished healthcare institutions in the country.
 Ranked 8th in the nation in terms of research funding from the NIH and recognized as one of nine “Centers of Excellence in Nursing Education” by the National League of Nurses, NYU’s nursing school offers a lot for nursing students to be excited about at both the graduate and undergraduate level.
-As a result, students also enjoy an 83% graduation rate and an 86% NCLEX-RN pass rate—both well above the national average.
+As a result, the NCLEX pass rate for the first quarter in 2019 was 99%.
+Students also enjoy an 83% graduation rate—both well above the national average.

 30. Bethel College-North Newton

 Bethel College in North Newton, Kansas fuses faith and learning to develop spiritual and intellectual leaders who consider nursing as much of a career as a moral duty.
 Harnessing the service-oriented philosophy of its Mennonite affiliates, Bethel’s nursing school cultivates a sense of duty in students through hands-on clinical work and outreach in Wichita and beyond.
 Whether through interning at the Mayo Clinic or volunteering at a local tertiary care facility or community center, Bethel nursing students make this kind of experiential learning a priority for their growth as professionals as well as humans of faith.

 29. University of West Georgia